Protip: if your opponent has dark energy radiating from their body, don't block; run. *

 - The Crane kick from The Karate Kid.
 Completely unstoppable in the first film, but when Daniel tries it in a real fight in the first sequel his opponent just sidesteps it and uses his momentum against him.

 - Avada Kedavra from Harry Potter cannot be blocked by shielding spells, and moves too fast for most wizards to get something in the way in time.
 It's also unsurvivable under normal circumstances, meriting it the rank of Unforgivable.
 The only way to stop it is to dodge it or put something like an immortal phoenix or a magical statue between yourself and it.
+(Though it's been hinted that it can be countered with another offensive spell.)

 - Legend of the Seeker is the TV version of the Sword of Truth books.
 In the book, the Sword cuts through everything.
 TV dropped that because sword fights are more exciting.